SPARLING: Learning Latent Representations with Extremely Sparse Activations: Experiments

 \subsection{Results}

-\textbf{Motif error.} We show our metrics of motif error, FNE, FPE, and CE in Figure~\ref{fig:errors} for each of our models on each domain.
+\textbf{Motif error.} We show our three metrics of motif error in Figure~\ref{fig:errors} for each of our models on each domain.
 Motif errors for our model average below 10\% for all our domains, except in the case of FNE on \latexocr{}.
 The generally low motif errors, despite only training and validating end-to-end, demonstrate that our algorithm achieves Motif Identifiability on all three domains.
 This property even holds when generalizing to unseen samples in the \audiomnist{} experiment, providing evidence that \technique{} is genuinely learning the motif features rather than memorizing.
-The one case where our model has high error, FNE on \latexocr{}, demonstrates the importance of the Necessity Assumption: recognizing \textsc{LaTeX} text in the space we generated does not require identification of fraction bars or all of \texttt{()+}.
-For more details, see Figures~\ref{fig:example}~and~\ref{fig:confusion}.
+The one case where our model has high error, FNE on \latexocr{}, demonstrates the importance of the \assumptionmotifimportance{} assumption: recognizing \textsc{LaTeX} text in the space we generated does not require identification of fraction bars or all of \texttt{()+}.
+For more details, see Figure~\ref{fig:example} and Appendix~\ref{app:confusion}.
+Interestingly, this only affects the unimportant digits; this is because our proof is still mostly valid if some motifs are never used: they can simply be treated as part of the background instead.

 \textbf{Examples.} Figure~\ref{fig:example} shows a few examples for one of our models' intermediate layers.
 As can be seen, all digits are appropriately identified by our intermediate layer, with very few dots (in these examples, none) falling away from a digit.
 Note that the activations are consistent from sample to sample---for example, in \digitcircle{}, motif C is used for digit 6 in both images.